nuprl/Ocelot/docs/index.md

    JavaScript would produce the empty string `""` without any errors, while ElementaryJS produces an error:
    <pre style="color:red; background-color:#484848; font-weight: bold; font-family:'Fira Mono', monospace">
-   arguments of operator '+' must both be numbers or strings
+   arguments of operator '+' must both be numbers or strings at Line 1
    </pre>
 4. ElementaryJS requires block scoping and disallows the `var` keyword.
 5. ElementaryJS disallows the `==` operator and forces programmers to use